DavidLizon/MidtermProject/README.md

 + mySQL
 + JPA / Hibernate / JPQL
 + Java
-+ Spring MVC
++ Spring MVC Boot
 + Github
 + Gradel
 + MAMP
 + Trello
++ Figma
++ AWS / EC2
++ Discord
-+ figma
++ HTML / CSS

 ## Description
-As a team, the general concensus was to design a full stack application that would implement all features of CRUD(Create, Read, Update, Delete) and utilize all materials covering Java, Spring MVC(model-view-controller), mySQL, and JPA(java persistence API).
+As a team, the general consensus was to design a full stack application that would implement all features of CRUD(Create, Read, Update, Delete) and utilize all materials covering Java, Spring MVC(model-view-controller), mySQL, and JPA(java persistence API).
 With a video game store, a user would be able to participate as a buyer or seller.

 When entering the site's landing page, or Home page, the user is prompted to login or register an account.
 After successfully logging in, there is a search bar that the user may use to find match video game listings of their interest.
 Otherwise, the user may create, or add, an item to sell.
 They are then prompted with a form to fill out information, such as the title, number of players, ratings, or images of the item.
 When the item has been successfully added, it will populate the search page where all listings are held.